How to teach your children how to share with their friends and siblings in a way that is safe, and fair.

-Turns out I’ve been going about the whole thing all wrong.
+Turns out I’ve been going about the whole sharing thing all wrong myself.
 Forcing children to share their things with strangers should NOT be the norm.
+Kids need to understand that their own feelings matter, and that sharing can happen when the time is right.

 “Sharing Is Caring”

-I literally grew up on the phrase ” sharing is caring”.
-It was forced on me so hard that I shared everything and anything with anyone and everyone.
+I literally grew up on the phrase ”sharing is caring”.
+It was forced on me so hard that I shared my own things with anyone and everyone.
 Even my most favourite things!

 Let’s say the role was reversed.
 You’re an adult and you’re at the playground watching your children play and talking on the phone.
 One of the parents nearby needs to use your phone and your child says to you, mommy share your phone, now.